mmurak/SlideruleScaleCreator/README.md

 # SlideruleScaleCreator
-It creates various scale images (in PDF format) which can be used in slide rule.
+It creates various scale images (in PDF format) which could be used to make your own slide rule.

 Binary files are shared in Google Drive.